 New Trees for Rectory Park

-Trees for Cities are pleased to be working with Ealing Council to plant a variety of new trees in Rectory Park.
+Trees for Cities are pleased to be working with Ealing Council to plant and maintain a variety of new trees in Rectory Park.
 The trees will provide colour and visual interest to the park and create more wildlife habitat in the space.

-Why are we planting trees here?
+Why did we plant trees here?

 Previous planting at Rectory Park